flashwing-04/showtime-website-project-archive/content/ss23/bachelor/b6-security-audit-bot/_index.md

 {{<section title="Our Goal">}}

-Our software is designed to significantly improve our customers security posture.
+Our software is designed to significantly improve our customers' security posture.
-Through a simple and straightforward process, you get a overview of possible access points to your system so that potentially required actions can be taken immediately.
+Through a simple and straightforward process, you get an overview of possible access points to your system so that potentially required actions can be taken immediately.
 This allows you to respond to potential threats in a timely manner and effectively secure your environment.

 {{</section>}}